nxrighthere/ENet-CSharp/README.md

 ### Structures
 #### Address
-Contains marshalled structure with host data and port number.
+Contains structure with anonymous host data and port number.

 `Address.Port` sets or gets a port number.